tock/book/src/course/thread-net/sensor-app.md

 ```

 To flash the kernel onto your nRF52840DK development board, make sure that you
-use the debug USB port (top-side, not "nRF USB").
+use the debug USB port (skinny-side, not "nRF USB" on the wide edge).
 Then type

 ```
 $ make install